Hishamuddin Rais: Stand-up comedy

 Hishamuddin is also a notable stand-up comedian, having performed several shows in Malaysia and in foreign countries, most recently in the United Kingdom.

 Politics

-Hishamuddin was actively involved in campus politics whilst he was still studying at University of Malaya.
+Hishamuddin was actively involved in campus politics while he was still studying at the University of Malaya.
 His subsequent entry into Malaysian politics came after he returned to Malaysia in 1994 after having graduated in film and video from the University of Westminster, London in 1992.
-He organised several street demonstrations from 1998 to 2000 following the ouster of deputy prime minister of Malaysia, Anwar Ibrahim.
+He organised several street demonstrations from 1998 to 2000 following the ouster of the Deputy Prime Minister of Malaysia, Anwar Ibrahim.

 ISA detention

-In 2001, Hishamuddin was arrested under the section 71(3) of the Internal Security Act 1984 on the charge of conspiracy to overthrow the government with threat and violence.
+In 2001, Hishamuddin was arrested under the section 71(3) of the Internal Security Act 1984 on the charge of conspiracy to overthrow the government with threats and violence.

 Sedition charge

-In 2013,together with Tian Chua and Adam Adli Abdul Halim, Hishammuddin was charged with sedition for their speeches at Kuala Lumpur Selangor Chinese Assembly hall on 13 May.
+In 2013, together with Tian Chua and Adam Adli Abdul Halim, Hishammuddin was charged with sedition for their speeches at Kuala Lumpur Selangor Chinese Assembly Hall on 13 May.